Tips for Effective Lead Nurturing and Management

-Lye thinks this is because of a few different things:
+Lye thinks this is because of a few different things, including authority.

-We’ve already talked about how email is a good way to get in touch with your leads.
+We’ve already discussed how email is a good way to contact your leads.

-But since your leads’ inboxes are often full—the average worker gets 121 emails per day—what other ways are there to get in touch with them?
+But since your leads’ inboxes are often full—the average worker gets 121 emails per day—what other ways are there to contact them?

 17. Call your prospects

 Ivan LaBianca of Seventh Sense writes, “We’ve found that calling leads when they’ve already responded to emails improves our connect and conversion rates by a lot.”